 If your investments aren’t in an ISA, you’d have to pay capital gains tax on your profits over a yearly allowance of £6,000.
 Or, pay dividend tax on any income over £1,000.
-Of course, you might not even make profits that high, but you’d be pretty disappointed if you suddenly made a huge gain and you end up having to pay.
+Of course, you might not even make profits that high each year, but this will become more important as your portfolio grows over the years.

 The exact process for opening a share trading account varies depending on the trading platform you select.
 However, you’ll generally need to complete the following steps when signing up:

-Trading shares online offers a secure and easy way to manage your investments.
-You can place trades at a time and place convenient to you, with the obvious benefits of dividend payments and investing for the future.
+Trading shares online offers a secure and simple way to manage your investments.
+You can place trades at a time and place convenient to you, and keep tabs on your portfolio with ease.

-There are of course risks attached to trading shares, mainly that the value can go down as well as up, which means you can lose the money you invest.
-Vitally, with regular investing (that is buying stocks and shares), the value of the stocks can’t go below zero, which means you can’t lose more than you invest.
+There are of course risks attached to trading shares.
+Mainly that the value can go down as well as up, which means you can lose some or all of the money you invest.
+Crucially, with regular investing (buying stocks and shares), the value of a stock can’t go below zero, so you can’t lose more than you invest.
 It’s important to make sure you’re aware of the risks before you start trading.

 You’ll need to carefully consider what you need before deciding on the right online trading platform, think about:

-Opening a share trading account is easy, and it’s the first step to investing in stocks and shares and making your savings work a little harder.
-It’s worth taking the time to read up on the basics, such as how to buy a share, what dividend stocks are and what on earth an exchange traded fund (ETF) is.
+Opening a share trading account can be straightforward, and it’s the first step to investing in stocks and shares to make your savings work a little harder.
+It’s worth taking the time to read up on the basics, such as how to buy shares, how to invest in dividend stocks, and the basics of beginner-friendly investments like exchange-traded funds (ETFs).

 If you’re not quite sure that you want to be in control of choosing specific investments just yet, a lot of people start with a robo-advisor.
-These invest on your behalf with fully managed ready made portfolios for you to choose between.
+These invest on your behalf with fully managed ready-made portfolios.
 It’s a nice way of getting your feet wet if you’re not quite ready to open a share trading account and pick your own stocks.

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.